 ETS Collapses

 The Government has stated that the Emission Trading Scheme is the cornerstone of their climate policy.
-Yet the auction in June 2024, resulted in zero bids.
+Yet the auction in December 2023 failed, resulting in a loss to the Government of $900m.
+The ETS auction in June 2024 also resulted in zero bids.
 The auction in September 2024 also resulted in zero bids.
 This was because of the oversupply of credits resulting in lower prices than the price the Government was offering to sell carbon credits at auction.
 Market participants have rightly understood that the Government’s climate policies are not making the price of carbon rise!

 Govt Emissions Reduction Plan Farce